Rasundsbak/LearningGitAndJupyterNotebook2018/README.md

 # LearningGitAndJupyterNotebook2018
 I am trying to learn these systems.
-Future aim is to do datamining
+Future aim is to do datamining for the Social sciences.